ecphp/aws-workspace-php/README.md

 * If Ansible is not installed yet on the control machine, install it with:
   `sudo amazon-linux-extras install ansible2`
-* Create a `hosts` file listing your [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
+* If you want to install the environment on multiple workspaces, create a `hosts` file listing your [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
-* If you want to install the environment on the local computer only, replace `hosts` by `hosts.localhost` in the line below.
+* If you want to install the environment on the local workspace only, you do not need to create a `hosts` file; simply replace `hosts` by `hosts.localhost` in the line below.
 * Execute the playbook: `ansible-playbook -i hosts site.yml --ask-pass --ask-become-pass`.
 * That's it.